 In MR-DC, separate DRX configurations are provided for MCG and SCG.

+In MR-DC, PHR is independently configured per cell group.
+Events in one cell group can trigger power headroom reporting in both MCG and SCG.
+Power headroom information for one cell group is also included in a PHR transmitted in the other cell group.

 6.2 RLC Sublayer

 Both RLC AM and UM can be configured for MR-DC, for all bearer types (MCG, SCG and split bearers).